Indonesia: Pay and benefits

 - If an employee is absent from work owing to sickness, the employer is obliged to pay the employee their full wages for the first four months of absence, then a certain proportion of their wages for at least a further eight months.
-(See Pay for employees not at work)
+(See Sick pay)

 - Employers must pay employees a "religious holiday allowance", set at one month's wages for employees with at least one year's service, on the occasion of one religious festival per year.
 (See Religious holiday allowance)